 The Ordinary’s Peptide Products

-- The Ordinary Argireline 10% is a peptide serum for targeting dynamic lines, it acts on facial muscles to prevent lines in a similar way to Botox.
-Argireline is a focused treatment, you can apply to the dynamic lines, such as the forehead or crow’s feet area.
+- The Ordinary Argireline 10% is a peptide serum for targeting dynamic lines.
+It acts on facial muscles to prevent lines similar to Botox.
+Argireline is a focused treatment you can apply to the dynamic lines, such as the forehead or crow’s feet area.

-- The Ordinary Buffet + Copper Peptides contains all the goodness of Buffet with added copper.
-Copper peptides, specifically GHK-Cu, deliver copper deep into the skin, copper is essential for repair and GHK-Cu is proven to reverse the signs of aging as well as improving skin health.
-Buffet plus Copper is fantastic value for money and has the same active ingredient as NIOD CAIS 2.
+- The Ordinary Buffet + Copper Peptides contain all the Buffet’s goodness with added copper.
+Copper peptides, specifically GHK-Cu, deliver copper deep into the skin.
+Copper is essential for repair, and GHK-Cu is proven to reverse the signs of ageing and improve skin health.
+Buffet + Copper is fantastic value for money and has the same active ingredient as NIOD CAIS 2.

 The Ordinary Peptide Conflicts

 There are conflicts which means avoiding using the following products in the same routine.
 You can use them in alternate routines, morning/evening or on different days.